John Law (artist)

-John Law in front of the Old Town Bar and Restaurant, New York City, November 5, 2011.

 Manny, Moe and Jack, three of the 12 remaining Doggie Diner heads from San Francisco.

 John Law (born November 17, 1958) is an American artist, culture-jammer, and neon sign technician.
 He was a primary member of the Cacophony Society and a member of the Suicide Club.
 He is also a co-founder of Burning Man (a.k.a.
 Zone Trip #4, a.k.a.
 Black Rock City) which evolved out of the spirit of the Cacophony Society when a precursor solstice party was banned from San Francisco's Baker Beach and merged with another Cacophony event on the Black Rock desert in Nevada.
 Originally from Michigan, Law has lived in San Francisco, California since 1976, and has maintained the signage and clock face of the Tribune Tower in Oakland, where he also has an office, since 1996.

 Art projects

 Law has worked for many years as a commercial neon contractor.
 His neon artistic projects have included re-configuring the neon of a Camel cigarette billboard to say "Am I dead yet" as part of the Billboard Liberation Front, underwater neon art as part of Desert Siteworks at Trego Hot Springs in the Black Rock Desert, neon illumination of the man at Burning Man through 1996.
 He has also been responsible for maintaining the neon of the Tribune Tower in Oakland, CA.